-During the year, the Board focused on the following items (in addition to the standing items on the agenda):
+During the year, the Board called 19 special board meetings to focus on the following items:

-- Dealt with the continued impact of the Covid-19 pandemic on the group's businesses. - Approved the acquisition of JJ White. - Approved the submission of two tenders more than US\$300m each. - Received regular updates on the closure of the Middle East operations. - Received regular updates on all the major commercial matters within the Group.
+- Dealt with the impact on the group's businesses resulting from the loss of Clough. - Disposal of shareholding in Bombela Concession Company. - DOCA to regain control of RUC. - SA Debt refinancing. - Received regular updates on the closure of the Middle East operations.